durbanlegend/thag_rs/README.md

 ## Overview

-`rs-script` leverages the reliability and comprehensiveness of Cargo, `syn`, `quote` and `cargo_toml` to build and compile a reliable Rust program from the input code, rather than relying on superficial source code analysis by means of regular expressions and string parsing.
+`rs-script` leverages the reliability and comprehensiveness of Cargo, `syn`, `quote` and `cargo_toml` to build and compile a reliable Rust program from the input code, rather than relying on superficial source code analysis using regular expressions and string parsing.

 `rs-script` uses the `syn` crate to parse valid code into an abstract syntax tree (AST).
 It then uses the `syn` visitor mechanism to traverse the AST to identify dependencies in the code and to determine well-formedness by counting the genuine main methods (as opposed to comments or program code embedded in string literals).
 These are then filtered to remove duplicates and false positives such as built-in Rust crates, renamed crates and local modules.